-Anthropology, Archeology, Economics, Education, Political Science, Psychology, Theology, Peace & Conflict Studies, & Linguistics
+Past offerings have included courses in Anthropology, Archeology, Economics, Education, Political Science, Psychology, Theology, Peace & Conflict Studies, and Linguistics.

 Study in German:

-* The University of Marburg IUSP and the HS-Fulda social work programs run on a calendar compatible with U.S. universities.
+The University of Marburg IUSP runs on a calendar compatible with U.S. universities.

-In general, the German academic calendar runs from October through July.
+If you are planning to take regular university classes, the German academic calendar runs from October through July.
 First semester (Wintersemester) runs October through February; second semester (Sommersemester) is March through July.
-Full year or spring semester exchange are possible at most Hessen universities.
-Exact dates vary by campus.
+Full year or spring semester exchange is possible.